 Determinations are the process of internal communications to decide if a project falls within the triggers of a SWQP as an "applicable construction activity" and therefore whether a SWQP is required.
-Determinations are made by the County Engineer, Stormwater Quality staff, or MS4 Program Manager.
-When a project's disturbance is downgradient from a waterway and less than an acre, a determination can be made that a SWQP is not required.
+The applicant is asked to provide a completed SWQP Exception Request Form and determinations are made by the County Engineer, Stormwater Quality staff, or MS4 Program Manager.
+When a project's construction activities are deemed to be low risk, less than an acre and not part of common plan of development, or outside of the urbanized area, a determination can be made that a SWQP is not required.
 Determination emails are saved in a "Determinations" folder on the County's G: Drive.
+The SWQP Exception Request Form is provided in Appendix B and on the county stormwater website.